runtimeverification/javamop/README.md

    you are running -> select "Arguments" tab -> enter "javaagent:agent.jar" into VM options part.

-   By doing this, you can run or debug the program with the java agent.
+   By doing this, you can run or debug programs with the java agent.

 #### Agent generation examples